cathalgarvey/listless/Readme.md

 So, I decided to write my own, and **listless** was created.

-Right now, **listless** doesn't actually work.
+Right now, **listless** barely works.
 I'm working on it.
-The base feature set that will come with it is:
+The base feature set right now is:

 * Configuration in lua, being as simple as a set of `Option = value` pairs, or as complex as a fully blown script with `os` calls to execute local commands.
+  See "sample_config.lua"
 * An event loop for incoming mail (over IMAP) that's scripted in Lua
     - Where the event loop receives a parsed form of incoming mail
     - Where the event loop receives the local database as an object to update or